 - Notebooks: Use markdown syntax to create data rich documents for saving or sharing

-- Settings: Configure and customize the VividCortex app
+- Settings: Configure and customize the DPM app

 Support: In-app chat support, as well as links to system details and documents